APS Printmaking Workshop for Early-Career Curators and Scholars

 Will I have to pay for my own meals?

-Workshop organizers will host all participants for a welcome and farewell meal, in addition to providing lunch Monday through Thursday.
-In addition, organizers will provide a daily per diem for breakfast ($20/person per day), lunch ($25/person per day), and dinner ($40/person per day), when not provided.
+Workshop organizers will host all participants for a welcome breakfast, welcome reception, and farewell dinner.
+Organizers will also provide a daily per diem for breakfast ($20/person per day), lunch ($25/person per day), and dinner ($40/person per day) to each participant, when meals are not provided.